How do annuities work as part of a financial plan?

 The Northwestern Mutual difference

-97% of our policyowners stay with us year over year
+97% of our clients stay with us year over year

 164+ years strong through depressions, downturns, and pandemics